Securing Workloads: A Deep Dive into Source Verification for Non-Human Identities

 - Building trust into every workload means embracing a proactive security posture, not just reacting to incidents.

-- Explore relevant standards and frameworks from organizations like NIST and CNCF for guidance on implementing workload source verification.
+- Explore relevant standards and frameworks from organizations like NIST (National Institute of Standards and Technology) and CNCF (Cloud Native Computing Foundation) for guidance on implementing workload source verification.
+These organizations provide best practices, guidelines, and security controls that are directly applicable to securing workloads.

 - Tools like Open Policy Agent, Syft, and Grype can automate policy enforcement and generate Software Bill of Materials (SBOMs).